🇬🇧 en sv 🇸🇪

 rulla upp, vinda

-• (transitive) To tighten the spring of a clockwork mechanism such as that of a clock.
+• (transitive) To tighten the spring of a clockwork mechanism.

 skruva upp, vrida upp